View the most popular items in our shop

 Where is the Museum of London keeping the world's most famous fatberg?
 Find out we're preparing samples of the Whitechapel fatberg for our permanent collection.

-Why did the Thames freeze for hundreds of years, and how did Londoners celebrate Frost Fairs?
+Why did the Thames freeze and how did Londoners celebrate Frost Fairs?
+We take a look at some of the Frost Fairs featured in the museum's collections to find out.